 While in edit mode on a diagram the editors can see all attachments and links in the scope of the current diagram, irrespective of visibility rights.
 This is by design to allow editors control over attachments on their diagrams (as they are the ones to set it and may want to change it over time).

 Reporting, however, is done with the attachment visibility filter applied.
 In other words, even though the editor may see all links & attachments while in edit mode on particular diagram, the report will list only those for which the user has visibility rights.
-This is because the reports can be run in the scope of the whole map including diagrams on which the user does not have edit rights.
+This is because the reports can be run in the scope of the whole process including diagrams on which the user does not have edit rights.

 To make sure key users can always see all the content you might want to create a separate group and make sure it is used on all attachments.